Key Takeaways

 Debt Payoff Strategies

-Snowball Method: Pay smallest balance first for psychological wins.
+Snowball Method: Pay smallest balance first for psychological wins and motivation.

 Tips to Pay Off Faster